mokolabs/jquery.picky.js/README.md

 Q. Do I have to use select tags for date selectors?

 A. Yes.
-Picky is designed to make date selection use select tags easier.
+Picky is designed for use with select tags.
 If you need something more complex, Picky isn't right for you.

 Q. Can I use Picky with dates before the year 2000?

 A. Yes.
 The dates above (and in the demo) are just examples.
-You are welcome to define your own year ranges, either manually or programatically if you're using a web framework to generate your views.
+You are welcome to define your own year ranges, either manually or programmatically if you're using a web framework to generate your views.